abdullahemad12/abcoolc/src/lexer/README.md

 **OBJECTID**

-the represents an object id.
+This represents an object id.
 An Object ID must begin with a lower case letter concatenated with any letters and underscores.

 Action: Add it to the stringtable, set its value and return the code.